Wan Kuok-koi: Post-imprisonment: Southeast Asia, Hongmen and blockchain, 2012-present

+In August 2020, Wan was appointed as chairman of Inix Technology Bhd, a publicly listed Malaysian technology company.
+In 2021, Malaysian police linked Wan to Nicky Liow, a Malaysian businessman who has been charged with multiple counts of money laundering.

 On December 9, 2020, he and his company, Dongmei Group, were blacklisted by the US Department of Treasury for anti-corruption purposes.
 The Department of Treasury mentioned that it placed sanctions for World Hongmen History and Culture Association, said to a be a 14K Triad front.

+As recently as 2024, Wan has been active in Laos and has been photographed visiting the Golden Triangle Special Economic Zone, a noted hub for transnational organized crime.
+Wan has also established a presence in the Pacific island nation of Palau.